 Bloomfield was another team that qualified, knocking off Omaha Nation by a 60-40 margin.
 The Bees will be making their first trip to State since 2006, when they were eliminated in the semifinal game by Ewing.
 Bloomfield appears to be the #7 seed, which would match them up in the 2 pm game against Heartland at Lincoln Southeast.

 The Broncos of Stuart gave Class D2 #1 seed Bancroft-Rosalie quite a game, but the Panthers pulled out a one point win in overtime to avoid the upset.
 Stuart's last second shot fell off the wrong side of the rim to make the final margin 48-47.
 The Broncos finished 18-8, finishing as the #9 seed in the D2 power points and leaving them one spot short of nabbing the 2nd wild card.

-Here are the D1/D2 qualifiers and seeds (unofficial yet of course): D1 at Lincoln Southwest
+For the full bracket click here, but these are the D1/D2 qualifiers and seeds: D1 at Lincoln Southwest

 9 am - #1 BDS vs. #8 Sutherland